Mark Tanner Sculpture Award

 21 April – 27 May 2017

-Taking the forehead as their origin these bodily manifestations of thinking are formed through a process of making in which intuition, incoherence and non-knowledge resist the structures of authority in art production.
-Sitting on a dimly lit floor, the objects occupy multiple dimensions: are they slowly emerging from a swamp, crowning, like the forehead of Martin Sheen in Apocalypse Now?
-Or are they half-excavated armor, helmets, fleshed out relics?
-Or organic lumps; beetles, slugs, octopuses?
+Taking the forehead as their origin these bodily manifestations of thinking are formed through a material process in which intuition, incoherence and non-knowledge resist the structures of authority in art production.
 They illustrate an archaeological sequence that traces the evolution and material culture of an alternative, parallel humanoid from an imagined past into a possible future.

 Collar works between disciplines.
-Performances become the basis for sculptures, sculptures become a starting point for a video or a text, or drawing becomes the fountainhead of a performance.
+Performances become the basis for sculptures, sculptures depart into video or text, and drawings can emerge through performance.
 Her practice examines the external forces that meld her personality, alter her desires and guide her behavior.
-She is interested in the visual languages of systems of power, in how the verbal can interact with the physical and in how histories are exhumed and repurposed.
-She was born in Cambridge.
-She studied fine art at London Met, drawing at the Princes Drawing School and Sculpture at the Royal College of Art.
+She is interested in the visual languages of systems of power; how the verbal can interact with the physical and through this how histories are exhumed and repurposed.
+She was born in Cambridge and studied at London Metropolitan University, The Princes Drawing School and The Royal College of Art.

 The Mark Tanner Sculpture Award is unique in its combination of offering both financial support towards the production of new work and a solo exhibition to an exceptional sculptor.
 We seek to reward outstanding and innovative practice in the field of sculpture and are particularly interested in work that demonstrates a commitment to process and materials.